-Rashi (on Pasuk 48) and Ramban: To prevent him from becoming attached to his master and emulating his deeds.
+Ramban and Moshav Zekenim (on Pasuk 47): To prevent him from becoming attached to his master and emulating his deeds.
 1

 Why does the Torah add "O mi'She'er Besaro"?

-Torah Temimah (citing the Toras Kohanim): To teach us that the closer the relationship, the higher obligation to redeem the Eved Ivri.
+Sifra: To teach us that the closer the relationship, the greater the obligation to redeem the Eved Ivri.
 1